mijp1/castep-docs/docs/developer/test_suite.md

 ### A complete test run

-A run of the test suite is started by running the testcode scipt `<CASTEP_ROOT>/bin/testcode.py` from within the Test didectory, but as some options are usually required, this is most conveniently invoked via the build system by either
+A run of the test suite is started by running the testcode script `<CASTEP_ROOT>/bin/testcode.py` from within the Test directory, but as some options are usually required, this is most conveniently invoked via the build system by either

 ```Shell
     cd Test